AnthonyArnett/qr-code-component-main/README.md

 ## Overview
 First project completed on Frontend Mentor.
-Definetely have some things to learn and research more.
-Couldn't get the image centered for the life of me, probably a super simple solution that i'm overthinking.
+Made me realize how much more I need to learn, coding from scratch is much harder than completing projects where half the code has been completed.
 ### Links

 - Solution URL: [https://github.com/MrAntone/qr-code-component-main](https://github.com/MrAntone/qr-code-component-main)